fsprojects/fantomas/FormattingConventions.md

 | Var v -> 1
 ```
 Some programmers apply this rule systematically to any clause of any pattern matching.
-This doesn't add any good to readability hence **isn't recommended**.
+This does not add any good to readability hence **is not recommended**.

 ```fsharp
 // Not OK